-pig CLI provides comprehensive tools for managing PostgreSQL installations, extensions, repositories, and building extensions from source.
-Check command documentation with pig help <command>.
+The pig CLI provides a comprehensive toolkit for managing PostgreSQL installations, extensions, repositories, and extension builds from source.
+Use pig help <command> to view command documentation.

 Overview